Click here for audio-recording: class discussion of the tale

 When I first interpret a story I'm liable to be seduced by its beauty.
 I'm tempted just to retell it, feeling that it speaks for itself and needs no translation.

-This is because, like a dream, an authentic story confronts us directly with the mental process of unconscious potential.
-The siren of unconscious potential calls us to abandon conscious powers, to drown ourselves.
+This is because, like a dream, an authentic story confronts us directly with the mental process of the unconscious.
+The siren of unconscious potential calls us to abandon consciousness, to drown ourselves.
 Odysseus had to chain himself to the mast.

 How creativity works